GRADUATE APPLICATION INSTRUCTIONS

 Program information is available online at http://complit.berkeley.edu.
 The electronic application will be available in early September.
 The electronic application may be found by navigating from the Graduate Division’s admission website.
 Complete instructions are included with the application.
 Please note that you may apply to only one graduate program at UC Berkeley for any given term.

-The criteria for admission to our program include competitive undergraduate/graduate GPAs, strong statements of academic purpose and personal history, writing sample in English (maximum 10 pages double-spaced), letters of recommendation, and the GRE (general test only).
+The criteria for admission to our program include competitive undergraduate/graduate GPAs, strong statements of academic purpose and personal history, a writing sample in an area relevant to your intended field of research, up to 10 pages maximum, double spaced, letters of recommendation, and the GRE (general test only).
 Preparation in at least one language other than English is required, with additional language preparation strongly recommended and preferred.

-Very important: If you expect or wish to be considered a California resident in the fall of 2013, be sure that you have read and understood the section labeled Legal Resident Help in the Residency Status section of the Biographical Information page of the application.
+Very important: If you expect or wish to be considered a California resident in the fall of 2017, be sure that you have read and understood the section labeled Legal Resident Help in the Residency Status section of the Biographical Information page of the application.
 Objective evidence that you intend to make California your permanent home includes all of the following: registering to vote in California; registering your car, if you have one, and getting a California driver’s license (or DMV i.d. card if you do not drive); opening a local bank account; a house or apartment lease or rental agreement; local utility bills.
-In order to be considered a California resident at the start of the fall 2013 semester, all of this collected evidence must be dated no later than August 23, 2012.
+In order to be considered a California resident at the start of the fall 2017 semester, all of this collected evidence must be dated no later than August 24, 2017 (or thereabouts).

 Forms to apply for University fellowships are included in the graduate application.
 As being selected for University fellowship support is competitive and funds are limited, applicants are encouraged to explore other sources of financial support.
 Application for need-based financial aid may be made by submitting a Free Application For Federal Student Aid (FAFSA).
 Support in the form of teaching assistantships in Comparative Literature or related departments on campus may be available on a very limited basis in the student’s first year in the program.